BlackSilverFox/ResearchProjectGP/README.md

 #### The nodes - leaf nodes
 We're almost there!
 We have nodes that decide when children are ticked on, nodes that can change the returned status, or actively tick on their child a number of times, yet we don't have any nodes that actually change something in our gameworld.<br/>
-To accomplish these changes, we have two types of nodes that are not as iron-cast in it's contents as for example composite nodes are.
-These nodes are written based on what is needed, but will still return the normal failure, success, or running, meaning the way the flow works stays the same.
+To accomplish these changes, we have two types of nodes that are not as iron-cast in its contents as for example composite nodes are.
+These nodes are written based on what is needed, but will still return the normal failure, success, or running, meaning the way the flow works, stays the same.

-##### Conditionals
+##### Conditional
 Conditionals, are, well, conditions.
 It can return success or failure and, together with an inverter, can be used in both the "this should happen" and "this shouldn't happen" scenario's, without having to write another conditional.

 ##### Action
-Often used in tandem with Conditionals in a Sequence, as this way you can *first* check the conditional, and in case this returned success, *then* go on to the action.
+Often used in tandem with conditionals in a sequence, as this way you can *first* check the conditional, and in case this returned success, *then* go on to the action.
 Actions are the nodes that actually bring changes to the gameworld, by letting the npc directly do something.
 These leafnodes can return any of the satuses.
 Take the example of "walking from point a to b":
 * Cannot find path: return failure.
 * Found path, following it: return running.
 * Has reached point b: return success.